July 1st; new fiscal year, new laws

 The gas tax is actually a law with a recurring update.
 However, the tuition cap, for example, is just for this year.
 The General Assembly will have to vote once again to include that money in the budget for July 1, 2020.

-The starting salary for teachers was also raised in the budget to about $35,000 dollars.
+The starting salary for teachers was also raised in the budget to about $35,000.

 State workers making than less than $70,000 will also get a one time $600 bonus check.